chrishiestand/git-workshop/docs/git.rst

     #

 note: git cannot add an empty directory.
-If you want to add an empty directory put the file .gitignore inside the directory and add it.
+If you want to add an empty directory put any file such as .gitignore inside the directory and add it.

 Finally, make your first commit: